 Lagos Theatre Festival (LTF) has grown to become the largest performing arts festivals in Nigeria and West Africa.
-It has been listed as one of the top 20 theatre festivals around the world by American Express Essentials.
+It has been listed as one of the world by American Express Essentials.

 The festival was conceived with the intent to present innovative interpretations of new ideas that will inspire and challenge audiences, and new works that spark conversations and debates.
 It promotes the presentation of theatre in unconventional spaces and encourages theatremakers and producers to expand their practice beyond traditional theatre spaces by creating ambitious and daring works that can be situated in any given space.